jalcine/website/src/_posts/2015-04-06-where-am-i-going.markdown

 Because I **like** doing it.

 I like having the ability to make something out of nothing.
-I'm an enthusiast for art and in its own regard, programming's a form of art; the molding and crafting of idealistic models into something digitally tangible[^2], something that other people can use, enjoy and extend[^3].
+I'm an enthusiast for art and in its own regard, programming is a form of art; the molding and crafting of idealistic models into something digitally tangible[^2], something that other people can use, enjoy and extend[^3].